ravel-net/ravel-net.github.io/walkthrough.md

 To load one or more applications, specify a list of applications in ascending order of priority using the `load` command:

-    ravel> orch load sample routing fw
+    ravel> orch load routing fw

-Orchestration will assign _fw_ the highest priority.
+Orchestration will assign `fw` the highest priority.
 Priorities are used to manage conflicts in updates proposed by different applications.
 Updates from higher-priority applications will override updates from lower-priority ones.  _Note:_ the `load` command requires a total ordering of applications.
 When running the command a second time, any applications that are not listed in the second `load` call will be unloaded automatically.

 Under orchestration, each application can propose a change.
 To commit a change for mediation, use `orch run`.
 To automatically commit changes, use `orch auto on`.
 To disable, use `orch auto off`.
 For example:

-    ravel> orch load routing
+    ravel> orch load routing fw
-    ravel> orch rt addflow h1 h2
+    ravel> rt addflow h1 h2
     ravel> orch run

 This is the same as:

-    ravel> orch load routing
+    ravel> orch load routing fw
     ravel> orch auto on
+    ravel> rt addflow h1 h2

+To report execution or profiled times for flow modification commands, use `orch auto on`:

+    ravel> orch load routing fw
+    ravel> orch auto on
+    ravel> profile rt addflow h1 h2

+Or:

-    ravel> orch rt addflow h1 h2
+    ravel> time rt addflow h1 h2

 -------------------------

 ### Part 4: Applications and Sub-shells

-Ravel searches for available applications placed in the _apps_ directory.
-To view discovered applications and their state:

-    ravel> apps

 #### Application Shells

 Along with a SQL file containing application views, triggers, etc., an application can provide a Python file containing a sub-shell for monitoring and controlling the application.
 For example, the sample application implements an `echo` command:

+    ravel> orch load sample
     ravel> sample echo Hello World

 To drop into an application's sub-shell, type the application's name (or shortcut) with no additional parameters: